Rhyce/Rhyce/README.md

 Welcome!
 Let me tell you a bit about myself.

 # 👀 Interests
 My interests are a bit all over the place.
 On a software side, I enjoy game and software development and on the not-at-the-computer side, I enjoy driving and being outdoors in general.
+Yeah, I know I'm weird.

 # 💻 Projects